KippAD/portfolio-project-3/README.md

 #### **Unresolved**

 **First Insights Bar Chart**
 The largest unresolved bug in the application is an error with one of the bar charts in the insights area of the application.
 Upon loading, the chart does not plot data and instead prints a colorless square with no discernible information on it - this seemingly occurred on every instance that the insights page was loaded for the first time.
-However, by exiting the insights page and loading it once again the bar chart would print as expected.
+However, by exiting the insights page and loading it once again, the bar chart would print as expected.
 Whilst not totally resolved, adding a timer between the calling of the two bar chart functions has managed to prevent the issue happening as regularly as before, but sometimes it still occurs.
 In this case, the user is instructed to reload the insights page.

 **Double Barrel Names**
 It was realized quite late into the project development that whilst the name validation is effective in preventing incorrect inputs by preventing special characters and spaces, problems can be caused for users with two first names or double barreled surnames that require hyphens or spaces.
 This is cause for improvement in future development of the project.

 **Bad UX**
 There are also a couple of examples of bad UX which result from the application being based in the CLI.
 These occur in the admin votes table and the insights page, where due to larger amounts of content being printed, the user is dragged down to the bottom of the console and half of the content is cut off by the terminal.
-These do not affect the functionality of the application, but still require the user to scroll up to read the data where it would be preferable if the data fit into the terminal.
+These do not affect the functionality of the application but still require the user to scroll up to read the data where it would be preferable if the data fit into the terminal.

 [Back to contents](#contents)